awsdocs/amazon-lumberyard-user-guide/doc_source/ai-scripting-mbt-nodes-ai.md

 ## Communicate<a name="ai-scripting-mbt-nodes-ai-communicate"></a>

 Sends a request to the communication manager to play one of the AI agent's communications\.
-See [Communication System](ai-scripting-communication.md)\.

 ### Parameters<a name="ai-scripting-mbt-nodes-ai-communicate-parameters"></a>